Guardianship and Decision Making

 What happens if the appointment is urgent?

-QCAT has the power to grant interim orders as an emergency measure when immediate action is required to protect adults with impaired decision making capacity from situations of harm or risk.
-This is a temporary measure for the protection of the adult from abuse, neglect or exploitation.
+QCAT has the power to grant an interim order as an emergency measure when immediate action is required to protect an adult that has, or may have, impaired decision making capacity from the immediate risk of harm to their health, welfare or property because of abuse, exploitation, neglect or self-neglect.

 QCAT can make an interim order without a hearing and then conduct the final hearing at a later date.
 Interim orders can be made for up to three months.
 They are only made in exceptional circumstances and will not be applied if there are appropriate people available to act as statutory health attorneys and the urgency is about health care for the adult.